 California is known for its native venomous rattlesnakes.
-These dangerous and deadly snakes are common throughout the Golden State.
-They can even be found near cities, like L.A. and San Diego.
+These dangerous snakes are common throughout the Golden State.
+They can even be found near major cities, like L.A. and San Diego.

 The California venomous snake list includes the western rattlesnake, western diamondback rattlesnake, red diamond rattlesnake, sidewinder, southwestern speckled rattlesnake and Mojave rattlesnake.
 There are no coral snakes in California.
 The yellow-bellied sea snake is venomous, but very rare.

 Of these, the Mojave rattler likely has the most potent venom.
 It’s also deadly because it has huge venom glands, and it’s highly aggressive.

 Table of Contents:

 - 2 When Do Snakes Come Out in California?